 The Ballymun Youth Action Project was significantly involved in the Implementation of the National Community Detox Initiative.
 Currently BYAP provides the local broker for Ballymun based community detoxes, where this is required, alongside the delivery of Programmes supporting detox, ongoing work on an individual basis, and auricular acupuncture for people who are actively detoxing.

 URRÚS provides a range of training and education opportunities which are directed towards facilitating more effective responses to the challenges of drug and alcohol use as they impact on individuals, families, and communities.
-Delivery also includes training for professionals, and accreditation up to Level 7 within QQI.
+Delivery also includes training for professionals, and accreditation up to Level 7 within NFQ.
 URRÚS/ BYAP have also established a Research Alliance with the UCD School of Social Policy, Social Work and Social Justice.

 Infant Parent Support Project